assi010/cert-manager-webhook-transip/README.md

 ### Configuration

+_This part can be skipped when using the Azure KeyVault to sign api requests._

 The webhook needs your TransIP account name and your API private key.
 The private key must be deployed as a secret.

 ```shell script